Mental health issues are treatable

-Just like with any other illness, people who live with mental illness only need to go to hospital if their symptoms are serious enough.
-Most people receiving psychological treatment or managing mental illness are able to work, have relationships and go about normal daily business.
+Just like with any other illness, people who live with mental health issues only need to go to hospital if their symptoms are serious enough.
+Most people receiving psychological treatment or managing mental health issues are able to work, have relationships and go about normal daily business.

-Three out of five Australians with a mental disorder are employed, which is lower than for people who aren’t living with mental illness.
+Three out of five Australians with a mental health issue are employed, which is lower than for people who aren’t living with a mental health issue.

-Mental illness is still stigmatised by employers: as few as 43% of small-medium enterprises say they would consider hiring someone with a mental illness.
+Mental health issues are still stigmatised by employers: as few as 43% of small-to-medium enterprises say they would consider hiring someone with a mental illness.
 When specifically asked about people with psychotic illness or substance addiction problems the figure drops to one fifth or fewer.